 Domer New Faculty Teaching Award

-Throughout the past year, Sara Martin, a nursing instructor, has shown leadership to help her department navigate supply issues, access problems with clinical sites, and other challenges related to the pandemic.
+Throughout the past year, Amanda Dohms, Early Childhood Education instructor, has shown leadership to help her department navigate challenges and rise as a leader at the College.

 All instructors received a cash token of appreciation and a plaque.